yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 * Find your QEMU HARDDISK in the left, make sure it is the correct size (~90 GB), and click Erase.
 Name your drive `Macintosh HD`.
 Use the options `Mac OS Extended (Journaled)` and `GUID Partition Map`.
 * Quit Disk Utility and install macOS on Macintosh HD.
 It should reboot and boot to Macintosh HD, and finish the installation.

-## Setting Up macOS for the first time and Networking (Important!)
+## Setting Up macOS for the First Time and Networking

 Clover should automatically boot up macOS from now on.
 While setting up your macOS installation in the initial bootup, definitely do not login to iCloud/iMessage/iAnything yet.
 Logging in now may break things.
-Only set up user accounts, time zone, etc. While configuring the network, it may fail.
+Only set up user accounts, time zone, etc. While configuring the network, it may fail (or crash).
 That is fine.
+If it crashes,

 Once completed, we can fix the networking. macOS has a bug where it believes that the network cable is unplugged.
 Run the following set of commands in Ubuntu Server to fix it (on every boot!):
 ```
 sudo virsh domif-setlink macos vnet0 down
 sudo virsh domif-setlink macos vnet0 up
 ```
-## Cleaning Up / Modifying the macos.xml configuration file
+## Cleaning Up the macOS XML configuration file
 We are almost done.

 * Shutdown the macOS machine safely